Right to be Forgotten in the Era of Large Language Models: Implications, Challenges, and Solutions: Data Practices of Advanced AI Technologies

 \subsection{Issues of LLMs related to Personal Data}

 However, though LLMs are impressive and considered a disruptive technology by many, they suffer major issues related to data.
 Training data memorization and hallucination are two typical issues.

-\textbf{Training Data Memorization.} It has been observed that LLMs may memorize personal data, and this data can appear in their output~\cite{gpt2extract}.
+\textbf{Training Data Memorization.} It has been observed that LLMs may memorize personal data, and this data can appear in their output~\cite{gpt2extract, carlini2023extracting}.
+We confirm that such behaviours of LLMs can be easily reproduced, and memorization may happen without explicitly asking for related information (e.g.\ ``Please tell me about [person name]'').
 Even though companies try to remove personal data from training datasets, there could still be personal data contained in the training dataset\footnote{\url{https://openai.com/blog/our-approach-to-ai-safety}}.

 \textbf{Hallucination.} Large language models may output factually incorrect content, which is known as "hallucination"~\cite{hallucination}, and producing such output does not require factually incorrect information to be present in the training dataset.
-Even if the context is given, the LLM-based generative search engines are likely to give incorrect citations, or draw wrong conclusions from the context~\cite{searchenginehallucination}.
+Even if the context is given, the LLM-based generative search engines are possible to give incorrect citations, or draw wrong conclusions from the context~\cite{searchenginehallucination}.
+Even though companies adopt guardrails and sophisticated prompts to minimize the rate of hallucination, hallucination is still unavoidable.

-Memorization and hallucination may happen without explicitly asking for related information (e.g.\ ``Please tell me about [person name]'').
-The authors encountered a case where the LLM was asked to format a text related to person A, and the LLM additionally inserted a paragraph about person B who was never mentioned in the prompt context.
-The example is shown in Fig~\ref{fig:gpt-coding-hallucination} and the personal information is masked for privacy.
+We produced an example of hallucination using ChatGPT (GPT-4) on 1 April 2024 as shown in the links\footnote{\url{https://chat.openai.com/share/104fabb7-189a-4c74-96c5-93924fb96d00}}\footnote{\url{https://chat.openai.com/share/7cc08e6f-aa71-47b3-8c29-cb5b607725ab}}.
+With identical prompts as input asking about a late professor in medicinal chemistry, ChatGPT provided different but both inaccurate information in two conversations, including the authorship information and death date.